Two aftermarket assignments at Ulstein Verft including Windea Leibniz photo Bernhard Schulte Offshore

 The heavy lift department at Ulstein Verft

-While the focus on Ulstein Verft is often related to the activity taking place in the facilities of Osneset in Ulsteinvik, Ulstein Verft also has a department that is always on the move.
+While the focus on Ulstein Verft is often related to the activity taking place at the Osneset facilities in Ulsteinvik, Ulstein Verft also has a department that is always on the move.
 With a barge, a Terex mobile crane with a 600-tonne lifting capacity, and multiwheelers, the department is travelling along the coast of Norway, taking on transport and lifting assignments.

 Get in touch